-The Key West Gardent Club is located at the West Martello Tower, a National Historic site.
+The Key West Garden Club is located at the West Martello Tower, a National Historic site.
 The site was originally built as a protector to Fort Taylor, also on Key West but was rendered obsolete before it was completed.
 Plans for the site were originally drawn up in 1836, but construction never actually started until 1863.
-Since the site was never actually used as a fort; it was occasionally used for target practice by the US military, quartering troops, storage and a military radio station.
+Since the site was never actually used as a fort, it was occasionally used for; target practice by the US military, quartering troops, storage and a military radio station.
 Over the years the fort had come into severe disrepair and was almost demolished.
 But, in 1949 the Key West city commissioners stopped the demolition and came to an agreement with Monroe County and the Key West Garden Club to maintain it.
-In the mid 1970’s the grounds and fort was declared a National Historic Site and is now listed on the National Register of Historic Places.
+In the mid 1970’s the grounds and fort were declared a National Historic Site and is now listed on the National Register of Historic Places.
 The photos here and on their website don’t do justice and you truly must see this for yourself.
 This is one of the island's last remaining free tourist attractions.

 What does Thomas Edison, mid-February and a 2 week party all have in common?
 The Edison Festival of Light, of course.
 Each February the City of Ft Myers recognizes its most famous winter resident, Thomas Alva Edison.
 He built a sprawling home and laboratory along McGregor Boulevard in 1885.
 Over the years he also encouraged a number of his friends to make the move south.
 Henry Ford was his most famous friend who shared the property on McGregor Boulevard known as the Edison Ford Estate.

 Fall in Love all Over Again!
 Celebrate your romance with Seashells, Sunshine & Sand.
 Whether your